berachain/docs/apps/core/content/developers/contracts/governance.md

 | --------- | ---------------------------------------------- |
 | `uint256` | The voting power (in `$BGT` tokens) used to vote |

+**Note**: This function supports ERC-1271 signatures for smart contract wallets.

 ### castVoteWithReasonAndParamsBySig

 Casts a vote with reason and parameters using the voter's cryptographic signature.